gruntworks/render_asset_thumbnails/README.md

 ### 1. About
 This is Blender addon that lets you render asset thumbnails by selecting them
 in Asset Browser.
-Creates temporary camera which renders 200x200 thumbnails depending on viewport angle.
+Uses scene camera which renders 200x200 thumbnails depending on viewport angle.

 ### 2. Installation
 - Download this repository or just `render_thumbnails.py` file